-Case study 6: The delivery partner is a member of our Scheme but awarding partner(s) are not members of our Scheme
+Case study 5: The delivery partner is a member of our Scheme but awarding partner(s) are not members of our Scheme

-A student makes an academic appeal to the delivery partner based on personal circumstances that they had not previously told the delivery partner about.
-Under the agreement between the partners the delivery partner is responsible for assessing the request for additional consideration and where applicable making a recommendation to the awarding partner about how it is taken into account.
+A student makes an academic appeal to the delivery provider based on personal circumstances that they had not previously told the delivery provider about.
+Under the agreement between the partners the delivery provider is responsible for assessing the request for additional consideration and where applicable making a recommendation to the awarding provider about how it is taken into account.
 The delivery partner decides that there was no good reason for the student not sharing the information at the relevant time.
 The delivery partner recommends that the appeal is not upheld because the grounds have not been met.
-The awarding partner confirms that decision at review stage.
+The awarding provider confirms that decision at review stage.

-The delivery partner issues a Completion of Procedures Letter (as it is the member of our Scheme) on the basis that there are no further steps that can be taken under its procedures.
-The student can bring a complaint to us about the delivery partner.
+The delivery partner issues a Completion of Procedures Letter on the basis that there are no further steps that can be taken under its procedures.
+The student can bring a complaint to us about the delivery provider.